 During the course

-- Follow student activity, for example with MyCourses Completion tracking or Attendance activity.
+- Follow student activity, for example with MyCourses Attendance activity.

 - Aim for continual feedback and assessment.

-- Methods of facilitating learning and delivering the course content.
+- Designing the methods of facilitating learning and delivering the course content.

 - Fostering interaction through discussions and assignments, e.g. designing for individual or group work and peer assessment.